UiPath-Services/UiPath-DevOps-Scripts/README.md

 Until a generic solution is officially released, this unofficial library of DevOps PowerShell scripts will support customers to integrate CI/CD into their workflows and allow them to package, deploy and run automations and tests.

 ## Prerequisite:
-it is required that uipath cli and the powershell scripts are downloaded in the provisioned vm or agent before runing any of the scripts
+it is required that [UiPath CLI](https://www.myget.org/feed/uipath-dev/package/nuget/UiPath.CLI) and the powershell scripts are downloaded in the provisioned vm or agent before runing any of the scripts

 Use the scripts below as one step in your pipeline and give at any name (e.g. "Preparing Environment" )
  ```PowerShell
  New-Item -Path "C:\\" -ItemType "directory" -Name "uipathcli";